What Are Market Bubbles? [And How to Identify Them]

 This caused their assets under management to grow at the same time these opportunities were being arbitraged out of the market, both by themselves and other competitors looking to copy them.

-After all, they were considered to be on the forefront of investing at the time and any valuable opportunities with reasonable margins to them attract competition regardless of the business.
+They were on the forefront of investing at the time and any valuable opportunities with reasonable margins to them attract competition regardless of the business.

-To obtain their desired results, they increased their leverage and were forced to allocate capital to second- and third-tier ideas – namely, markets and trades that were beyond the initial scope of their expertise.
+To obtain their desired results, they increased their leverage and were forced to allocate capital to second- and third-tier ideas.
+They entered markets and trades that were beyond the initial scope of their expertise.

 They went into strategies such as merger and acquisition (M&A) arbitrage, and standard long and short directional bets.
 They also applied strategies to less liquid emerging markets after previously focusing mostly in more liquid developed markets.